caly-pso/caly-pso.github.io/how_to/clone_and_edit.md

 [GitHub Pages](https://pages.github.com/)

-Now that you have made the website your own, you can host it for free on GitHub.
-The simplest way I found to do so is:
+##### Now that you have made the website your own, you can host it for free on GitHub.
+The simplest way is to:

 1. Make sure you have a GitHub account
 2. Create a new reposittory with the following selections